lucb31/rs-voxie/README.md

     - Caching: Needs to be updated whenever any voxel changes, but not every frame
 - Instead of deleting CubeBatches, we could reuse them (pooling strategy)

-Thoughts on caching:
-- Camera / View-projection matrix is highly dynamic, but uniform across all voxels => Obvious candidate for uniform; Regarding this, everything could be one draw call
--

-Thought on testing / terrain sampling:
-- Should be able to pass in seed to have deterministic behavior
-- Perlin noise
-- 3D distribution of points across a grid
-- Should not have completely random distribution, but 'sticking / dense' areas
----

 ## 📚 Learning Resources